• Recipes

 Print Pin

-Loaded with garden fresh vegetables, layers of cheese, thin pasta noodles and your favorite marinara!
+Loaded with garden fresh vegetables, layers of cottage cheese, mozzarella and parmesan, thin pasta noodles and your favorite marinara, this healthy vegetarian lasagna recipe feeds a crowd and tastes incredible!

 Course Main Course